soir20/processing-mode-template/README.md

 The first includes Java mode's dependencies in the classpath.

-The second includes copies resource files (such as icons and keywords) into your build.
+The second copies resource files (such as icons and keywords) into your build.
 Processing won't fall back to Java mode's theme, so it won't be able to find those files if you don't copy them.

 Remove both of these snippets if you don't want to extend Java mode.